Black-crowned Night-Heron

 This list is hosted by the National Audubon Society and serves as a forum for birders to discuss all aspects of birdlife in Pennsylvania, including rare birds, bird findings, bird identification, bird behavior, backyard birding, trip reports, bird counts, and bird club information.

-The main limitations are those topics for discussion must be about wild birds and geographically limited to Pennsylvania.
+The main limitations are the topics for discussion must be about wild birds and geographically limited to Pennsylvania.
 On occasion and with permission of the list owner, birders can post notes and sightings from neighboring states.
 Please ask the listowner about posting such listings.

 New subscribers receive posts immediately.
 Although not mandatory, it is recommended that new subscribers wait a few days before sending a post.
 This gives the new subscriber time to get a "feel" for the list (the topics and the people).